Azure/sap-hana/documentation/ansible/system-design-deployment/hana/prepare-ini.md

 1. SAPCAR executable
 1. SAP HANA infrastructure.
+1. The BoM file for this stack.

 Any additional components are not required at this stage as they do not affect the template files generated.

 ## Process

 1. Connect to your target VM as the `root` user
 1. Mount the `sapbits` container to your target VM.
 This process is documented on the [Microsoft Azure Website](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-how-to-mount-container-linux).
-Detailed instructions for the `sapbits` container can be found by clicking `Connect` from the Azure Portal `sapbits` Overview
-1. Make and change to a temporary directory:\
+1. Make and change to a temporary directory:

    `mkdir /tmp/hana_template; cd $_`

-1. Copy the required media from `sapbits/` to `/tmp/app_template`:\
+1. Copy the required media from `sapbits/` to `/tmp/app_template`:

    `cp /mnt/<sapbits fileshare path> /tmp/hana_template`

-    **_Note_:** The files required for specific application installations can be found in the BoM file generated in the [prepare bom](./prepare-bom) process listed under `media`.
+   **_Note_:** The files required for specific application installations can be found in the BoM file generated in the [prepare bom](./prepare-bom) process listed under `media:`.
-1. Update the permissions to make `SAPCAR` executable (SAPCAR version may change depending on your downloads):\
+1. Update the permissions to make `SAPCAR` executable (SAPCAR version may change depending on your downloads):

    `chmod +x <HANA_MEDIA>/SAPCAR_1311-80000935.EXE`

 1. Extract the HANA Server files (HANA Server SAR file version may change depending on your downloads):

    ```text